Election Commission « Back to view all departments

 - How will Re-Precincting affect me?

-Re-Precincting will be effective January 1, 2012.
+Re-Precincting is effective January 1, 2012.
 Although the majority of the changes will occur in Ward Six, some additional streets will be affected.
-Notices have been sent in February 2012 to any voter whose polling location has changed.
+Notices were sent in February 2012 to any voter whose polling location has changed.
 For information on your specific address, please contact the Election Department at 781-286-8200.